 - Save the

-<THEME_HOME>folder that contains the sub-theme of the main theme inside the
+<THEME_HOME>folder, which contains the sub-theme of the main theme, inside the

 <APIM_HOME>/repository/deployment/server/jaggeryapps/store/site/themes/wso2/subthemesfolder.
 This makes your new theme a sub-theme of

 <APIM_HOME>/repository/deployment/server/jaggeryapps/store/site/conf/site.jsonfile, and add the following code to it.
 It specifies the base theme as

 Note the new theme that is applied to it.

 If you do not have access to the file system, you can upload the theme through the Admin Portal as shown below: